GPurgatorio/Master-Computer-Science-ICT/README.md

 Beside Volatile RAM it's now possible to have Persistent State RAM.

+With this kind of technology the non volatile tier is only 35% slower then the RAM, so there is the need for supporting large non volatile memory tier with super fast access.

 ### Storage aggregation

+It is the concept of splitting data between various disks and then "picture" the whole system as a sole huge drive (concept of resource pooling in cloud computing)
 The strategy for accessing drive makes the difference.
 Fiber channel is the kind of fabric dedicated for the storage.
 The link coming from the storage ends up in the Host Based Adapter in the server.

-## Network Area Storage (NAS)
+## Network Attached Storage (NAS)
 NAS is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
 NAS systems are networked appliances which contain one or more storage drives, often arranged into logical, redundant storage containers or RAID.
 They typically provide access to files using network file sharing protocols such as NFS, SMB/CIFS, or AFP over a optical fiber.

-When using a network file systsem protocol, you are uing a NAS.
+Basically the whole storage is exposed as a file system.
+When using a network file system protocol, you are using a NAS.

 ## Storage Area Network (SAN)
 While NAS provides both storage and a file system, SAN provides only block-based storage and leaves file system concerns on the "client" side.
 SAN protocols include Fibre Channel, iSCSI (SCSI over the fiber), ATA over Ethernet (AoE) and HyperSCSI.
 It can be implemented as some controllers attached to some JBoDS (Just a Bunch of Disks).